 - Auto home, landing, takeoff

 - Simple props install/removal

 If you are in the market for a new drone that will be easy to get going and give quality results, the Phantom 4 is the way to go!
 Amazon.com has been pushing out some nice deals lately as well, so be sure to grab one for a discounted price when it the price drops.
-There’s also bundles to take notice of that come with extra batteries, SD cards, and props.
-At some point you’re going to need those extras, so minds as well snag em while you’re at it.
+There are also bundles to take notice of that to come with extra batteries, SD cards, and props.
+At some point you’re going to need those extras, so minds as well snag ’em while you’re at it.

 Thanks for taking the time to read this post and sincerely hope it was found helpful and enjoyable!
 Please feel free to leave thoughts down below in the comments and don’t forget to subscribe to Bane Tech on YouTube, Periscope, Google+, Facebook, Twitter & Instagram!